Licensed Mental Health Counselor (LMHC) Certificate

 Foundations of Mental Health Counseling (ED 677) Fall only—Provides an introduction to the profession of mental health counseling, including the historical, philosophical, societal, economic, and political dimensions of mental health counseling.
 Content will cover the professional identity, roles, and responsibilities of the mental health counselor.

-Diagnosis and Treatment Planning (ED 678) Fall only–Provides an analysis etiology, diagnosis and treatment of mental health disorders.
+Knowledge and Skills for the Practice of Mental Health Counseling (ED 678) Fall only—Provides an analysis etiology, diagnosis and treatment of mental health disorders.
 Mental health assessment models, diagnostic classifications, and treatment modalities for case management are covered.
 This course meets the State of Indiana requirements for Knowledge and Skills for the Practice of Mental Health Counseling

 Contextual Dimensions of Mental Health Counseling (ED 679) Spring only—Provides an analysis of community agency counseling, the role of the counselor in communities, prevention, outreach, systemic issues, advocacy and social change, and service delivery programs.
 This course focuses on the application of community counseling theories and program development within the community and agency setting.

-Topics and Experiences in Mental Health Counseling (ED 680) Spring only–Explores topics and experiences relevant to the clinical practice of mental health counseling.
-Experiential opportunities include a 20 hour shadowing experience (provided safe conditions exist) in a mental health setting, clinical documentation skills, professional staffing of cases, and crisis management.
+Topics and Experiences in Mental Health Counseling (ED 680) Spring only—Explores topics and experiences relevant to the clinical practice of mental health counseling.
+Experiential opportunities include an optional brief shadowing experience (provided safe conditions exist) in a mental health setting, clinical documentation skills, professional staffing of cases, and crisis management.
 Emerging topics and specialized counseling settings will be addressed.

 Note: Depending on demand, the LMHC classes may add additional sections.